-This article is the fourth excerpt from Chapter 3 of Richard Heinberg's new book 'The End of Growth', which is set for publication by New Society Publishers in September 2011.
-In the previous installment, Richard discusses water as one of the various factors external to financial and monetary systems that is effectively choking off efforts to restart growth.
-Below, Richard discusses the role of FOOD as a limitation to economic growth.
+This article is the third excerpt from Chapter 3 of Richard Heinberg's new book 'The End of Growth', which is set for publication by New Society Publishers in September 2011.
+In the previous installments, RIchard discusses various factors external to financial and monetary systems that are effectively choking off efforts to restart growth.
+Below, Richard discusses the impacts of WATER on economic growth.

 Access previous chapters here.